danielbh/Notes-on-Go-OSS-projects/grafana.md

 So probably here would would check to see if the user in the last admin in the table by checking user does not have `is_admin = 1` Confirm this by looking at schema for user table... https://github.com/grafana/grafana/blob/master/pkg/models/user.go#L33

+*Discuss Implementation*

+- We need to block a delete in [Delete User](https://github.com/grafana/grafana/blob/master/pkg/services/sqlstore/user_test.go#L132) or somewhere before.
+- Do we need to do a front end part?

 #### Acceptance tests